Last updated: June 19, 2026

 A small frustration after a mentally demanding day may suddenly feel much bigger than expected.
 Some people do not realize how overloaded they are until concentration drops, emotions spike, or mental exhaustion fully catches up with them.

 That is part of why ADHD can feel so inconsistent from day to day.
-A problem with time management may also involve working memory, task initiation, emotional regulation, and planning all interacting together at the same time.
+A problem with time management may also involve task initiation, emotional regulation, planning, and transitions all interacting together at the same time.

 How Executive Dysfunction Affects Everyday Routines